Najib's brother says Malaysia needs change

 The policy was perpetuated by every government including those led by Mahathir and Najib.

-During that time it became mostly associated with affirmative action programs to boost the economic opportunities of the country’s majority ethnic Malays.
+During that time it became mostly associated with affirmative action programmes to boost the economic opportunites of the country’s majority ethnic Malays.

 While Mahathir has often spoken of respect for the late Abdul Razak, he has described his decision to help Najib become prime minister as his greatest regret.